fariasmateuss/community-user-profile/README.md

 ## Contributing

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
-And if you have any question about the project...
+And If you have any feedback [drop here](https://github.com/fariasmateuss/community-user-profile/discussions).

-Thank you!
+All PR's are welcome!

 ## Contact me